Holland Summer Enrichment Program in Biology @ IU

 How to apply: A complete application includes student application, parent/guardian acknowledgment, verified courses/grades from counselor, recommendation from science teacher, and recommendation from math teacher.

-Notification: Applicants will be notified of acceptance during the week of April 22-26, 2024.
-Alternates will be notified by May 13, 2024.
+Notification: Applicants will be notified of acceptance during the week of April 21-25, 2025; Alternates notified by May 12, 2025

 Click below for more information.